product-os/flowzone/README.md

 This would prevent Flowzone from finding and finalizing existing draft artifacts.

 You can read more about the available merge methods [here](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/about-merge-methods-on-github).

+### External Contributions

+Flowzone supports external contributions (ie. PRs from forks) to your repository by using [`pull_request_target`](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#pull_request_target) events in addition to `pull_request`.
+This allows access to secrets normally available to members of the organization or the repository.

+To mitigate the risk of secrets being exposed by malicious pull requests, we have taken the following steps in the Flowzone workflow.

+- Trusted code includes the Flowzone workflow itself and cannot be modified by pull requests.
+- Untrusted or arbitrary code can be called by Flowzone (eg. npm scripts) but does not expose any secrets in the environment at these points.
+- Custom actions are disabled for external contributors by default and can be [enabled](#restrict_custom_actions) after the custom action has been vetted to not leak secrets to untrusted code.

+See the [usage examples](#usage) to get started and allow external contributions to your repo.

 ### Commit Message